UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

-# UK-South Korea Prosody Research Network

-This project will establish a new international network of psychologists, linguists, and phoneticians with the common goal of extending our understanding of the human faculty for the production, perception and cognitive processing of speech prosody.
+This project establishes an international network of psychologists, linguists, and phoneticians with the common goal of extending our understanding of the human faculty for the production, perception and cognitive processing of speech prosody.
 This academic network, with core members in the UK and South Korea, will promote and facilitate further cross-linguistic and interdisciplinary research.

 The objectives of the project are to:
 - support long-term collaboration and exchange between researchers in the UK and South Korea;